Justice of the peace: England and Wales

 Magistrates' courts today can deal with lesser offences such as all summary offences, and some more serious triable 'either-way' matters, but where the magistrates' deem that their sentencing powers are sufficient.
 However, all criminal cases start in the magistrates' court.
 They handle over 95% of the criminal cases in England and Wales and Northern Ireland.
 With more serious offences, magistrates are responsible for indictment and committal to the Crown Court (a task in former times dealt with by a grand jury).
 Magistrates also have a civil jurisdiction, such as a family jurisdiction, or appeals against matters relating to licensing.
 Although they had a licensing jurisdiction dealing liquor, betting and clubs licensing applications, this was transferred under the Licensing Act 2003 to local authorities.
 The magistrates now act in licensing matters only as an appeal court from the decisions of the local authority.
-Justices of the Peace are responsible for granting orders such as search warrants to the Police and other authorities.
-They used to have to live within 15 miles of where they sit in case needed to sign a warrant after hours. were replaced with Local Justice Areas by the Courts Act 2003, meaning this is not formally required.
-Section 7 of the Courts Act 2003 states that "There shall be a commission of the peace for England and Wales—…b) addressed generally, and not by name, to all such persons as may from time to time hold office as justices of the peace for England and Wales".
+Justices of the peace are responsible for granting orders such as search warrants to the police and other authorities.
+They were required to live within 15 miles of where they sit in case they were needed to sign a warrant after hours, but they were replaced with "local justice areas" by the Courts Act 2003, meaning this is not formally required.
+Section 7 of the Courts Act 2003 states that "There shall be a commission of the peace for England and Wales—...b) addressed generally, and not by name, to all such persons as may from time to time hold office as justices of the peace for England and Wales".
 Thus, every magistrate in England and Wales may act as a magistrate anywhere there.

-Cardiff Magistrates' Court is the only court in the country which deals with offences under the Companies Act 2006, such as for late filing of accounts or directors' offences.
+Cardiff Magistrates' Court is the only court in the country which deals with offences under the Companies Act 2006, such as for late filing of accounts or directors' offences; the main office of Companies House is in Cardiff.
 Westminster Magistrates' Court has special responsibilities for dealing with terrorism and extradition offences throughout the UK.
+Such cases are typically handled there by district judges rather than by justices of the peace.

 The Courts Act 2003 provides the current framework for appointment of the justices, which is done by the Lord Chancellor in the name of sovereign.
 Justices can also be removed by the same mechanism.

-Before 1714, magistrates were liable to be approached at any time and in any place by people legally recognised as paupers, appealing for aid if parish authorities refused to provide any.
-It was relatively common for these magistrates to write out, on the spot, an order requiring aid to be granted.
-The magistracy is an ancient institution, dating in England from at least 1327.
-The role is underpinned by the principles of 'local justice' and 'justice by one's peers.'

 As at 2021, 56% of sitting magistrates were women, 13% were black, Asian and minority ethnic, and 82% aged above 50 as at 1 April 2021.